About the Faculty of Arts Internship Program

 The University’s Internship Offices Network is also housed in the Faculty of Arts, thereby making Arts the hub of internship information and support services at McGill.
 With an experienced staff, a structured program of application assistance, pre-travel learning sessions, student-to-student and staff support mechanisms and extensive follow-up, McGill has a proven track record of vetting and selecting applicants to ensure that keen and talented young people are matched with national and international opportunities that benefit both the students and the organizations in which they are placed.

-Dean of Arts Antonia Maioni provides the most cogent summary of the value of each of these experiences: “Internships, externships, and opportunities to work with faculty members on current research projects, are all critical to the Faculty's strategy to enhance non-classroom learning experiences.
-Internship and externships provide valuable opportunities for Arts students to apply the skills and knowledge acquired in the classroom to real world problems.
-They also connect students to a network of former interns that can help them navigate life after McGill.
-ARIA opportunities provide unparalleled training for graduate study.”
+Internships and opportunities to work with faculty members on current research projects, are all critical to the Faculty of Arts’ strategy to enhance non-classroom learning experiences.
+Internships provide valuable opportunities for Arts students to apply the skills and knowledge acquired in the classroom to real world problems.
+ARIA opportunities provide unparalleled training for graduate study.

 Host organizations consistently remark on the mutual benefit derived from these internships.
 A staff member and internship supervisor at Equitas: International Centre for Human Rights Education in Montreal, Quebec, noted: “There are a number of employees currently working at Equitas who undertook internships with us, including myself.
 I think that an internship provides an opportunity to see how an organisation works and also helps to build relationships which can often last much longer than just the internship.
 It helps to see if there is a good ‘match’ between the intern and the organisation.
 Such internships also demonstrate the level of commitment which a student is prepared to undertake and can be an indicator of their future potential engagement.
 A good internship needs an investment by both the employer and the intern.
 An internship provides a great learning opportunity and helps to build the ever important CV.”